TryKickoff/kickoff/readme.md

 ## Using Git?
 Kickoff's [.gitignore](https://github.com/tmwagency/kickoff/blob/master/.gitignore#L30) file ignores the `/dist` folder by default.
 You will want to uncomment this line if you are **not** compiling these on the server.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request